danielvdao/danielvdao.github.io/_posts/2017-09-08-second-post.markdown

 Frankly that made my whole week.
 On top of that, I've been dedicating myself to a more rigorous reading / writing schedule.
 I've enrolled in a few classes online that are going to be starting soon and want to take it upon myself to improve my understanding of the humanities.

 As of lately -- I've found myself questioning the state of the world, how it became to be, and how we can take a step forward.
-Unfortunately I'll admit that I'm a poor presenter, my oratory isn't necessarily the greatest, although that can be practiced too!

 So along with my reading of Hamilton, I've found it quite topical to read a book on capitalism.
 It's an interesting piece and has definitely changed my perspective on the labor, financial, and economical conundrums that our country is currently in.